6529-Collections/allowlist-api/README.md

 New migrations are called on first invocation of any lambda.

-In production the app is ran in three lambas:
+In production the app is ran in 3 lambas:

 1. API lambda - Serves all API requests (entrypoint: `src/api-lambda.ts/handle`)
 2. Worker lambda - Does the actual final allowlist creation (entrypoint: `src/worker-lambda.ts/handle`)